VSpoint/simple-test/README.md

 To use:
+1) composer install
-1) Create mysql date base "test_for_job"
+2) Create mysql date base "test_for_job"
-2) Use migrations yii migrate
+3) Use migrations yii migrate

 You must seen some categories with related values